 Students are able to attend religious services outside College such as a Buddhist Temple or church.
+Normal procedures for students to leave the College site must be adhered to.
 A place of quiet reflection and prayer is available on request.
 Events and days important in the cultural heritage of our students are recognized and celebrated frequently.